Causes and treatments of degenerative scoliosis

 Also known as adult scoliosis, this form of the condition is characterized by the formation of a sideways C- or S-shaped curve in the lumbar (lower back) spine and most commonly occurs in patients aged 65 years or older.
 To learn about the causes of degenerative scoliosis as well as the treatments available to help you find relief, read the following article.

-Degenerative scoliosis in the spine typically affects the lumbar spine due to its weight-bearing and movement responsibilities.
-Over the years, spinal components can succumb to the effects of wear and tear and cause a number of changes to take place that affect overall spinal stability.
+Degenerative scoliosis of the spine typically affects the lumbar spine due to its weight-bearing and movement responsibilities.
+Over the years, spinal components can wear down and cause many changes to take place that affected overall spinal stability.
 For example, one of the contributing factors behind the development of adult degenerative scoliosis is the presence of osteoarthritis in the facet joints.

-Treating adult scoliosis in the lumbar spine typically begins conservatively (non-surgically) with non-steroidal anti-inflammatory drugs (NSAIDs) and physical therapy.
+Treating adult scoliosis in the lumbar spine typically begins conservatively with nonsteroidal anti-inflammatory drugs (NSAIDs) and physical therapy.
 If surgery becomes an option, patients should explore all of the options available to them, including the minimally invasive fusion procedures offered at Laser Spine Institute.

 Our minimally invasive fusion procedures can help address the deformity caused by adult scoliosis in the lumbar spine without the need for large incisions or cutting muscles that are commonly associated with traditional open back fusion.
 Instead, we remove deteriorating discs, decompress neural structures (as needed), realign vertebrae and insert minimal stabilizing implants, all through small incisions.

 Soft tissues are pushed aside, eliminating the need for disruption.
 As a result, our procedures allow patients to experience a shorter recovery time and a lower risk of complication compared to an open spine fusion.^ Contact Laser Spine Institute to learn about how our outpatient procedures can help you on the road to recovery.